QuanergySystems/quanergy_client/README.md

 cmake ..
 make
 ```
-To test, run the test application and follow the usage instructions (Sensor IP address is xx.xx.xx.xx)
+To test, run the visualizer application and follow the usage instructions

 ```
-./test -host xx.xx.xx.xx
+./visualizer
 ```
 For documentation, run the following and then open doc/index.html in any browser.